MCP HubMCP Hub

 Usage

-1. Create a service account in Grafana with the necessary permissions and generate a token.
+1. Create a service account in Grafana with appropriate permissions and generate a service account token.
+Follow the Grafana documentation for details.

-2. Download the latest release of mcp-grafana and place it in your $PATH, or build it from source:
+2. Download the latest release of mcp-grafana from the releases page and place it in your $PATH.

 GOBIN="$HOME/go/bin" go install github.com/grafana/mcp-grafana/cmd/mcp-grafana@latest

-3. Add the server configuration to your client configuration file (example for Claude Desktop):
+3. Add the server configuration to your client configuration file.
+For example, for Claude Desktop:

 {